Wondering what web hosting is. Or curious about all of the nitty-gritty details you need to get started?

 Where you simply pay for a company’s server security and protection, while the hardware will have to be provided by yourself.
 You’ll be paying for the security a data center provides instead.

 Picking a hosting company and a hosting plan can be quite tricky.
-As most web hosts charge you beforehand in order to host your site for a certain period of time, you have to prepare well.
+As most web hosts charge you beforehand to host your site for a certain time, you have to prepare well.

-Your web hosting plan should be picked on the basis of:
+Your web hosting plan should be picked based on:

 i.
 Amount of Traffic